karolfaltyn/weather/README.md

 ### Prerequisites

-1. OpenWeather API Key:
+1. OpenWeatherMap API Key:

-    -   Obtain an API key from OpenWeather by signing up for a free account.
+    -   Obtain an API key from OpenWeatherMap by signing up for a free account.

  ### Installation